BogeysParadise/SofleKeyboard/Sofle_RGB/Build_guide/build_guide.md

 |	N 		|	Y 			|   Y 		|  2-3	| 	1-2	| 1-2 	|

-the per key lighting is painful and slow for these it is definitely best to do them in order, and test regularly.
+The per key lighting is painful and slow.
+For these it is definitely best to do them in order, and test regularly.
 Use as low a temperature as you can manage, place the board flat on a table, and drop an led in.
 Create a solder bridge from the led to the board, not spending too much time with the iron on the led (few seconds) otherwise it will burn out.

-if the string stops working, resolder the last working one, and the first to fail, then if needed replace them.
+If the part of the string stops working, resolder the last working one, and the first to fail, then if needed replace them.

-#### Layouts
+#### LED Layouts
 Indicator + drop lighting
 ![LED layout underlighting](./board-underlighting.png)
 Indicator + per key lighting